-- 2. Go to Advanced > Wireless > Guest Network or click Wireless on the top page and locate the Guest Network section. - 3.
-Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz/5GHz-1/5GH-2 wireless network. - 2) Customize the SSID.
-Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Set Security and customize your own password.
+- 2. Go to Wireless and locate the Guest Network section. - 3.
+Create a guest network as needed. - 1) Enable 2.4GHz and/or 5GHz. - 2) Customize the SSID.
+Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type and customize your own password.
+If No security is selected, no password is needed to access your quest network.

-4. Click SAVE.
-Now your guests can access your guest network using the SSID and password you set!
+- 4. Click SAVE.
+Now your guests can access your guest network using the SSID and password you set! - 5.
+You can also click Share Network to share the SSID and password to your quests.

+∅ Tips:

-Tips: To view guest network information, go to Network Map, click the product picture and locate the Guest Network section.
-You can turn on or off the guest network function, or click Edit to transfer to the Guest Network page for more settings.
+To view guest network information, go to Network Map and locate the Guest Network section.
+You can turn on or off the guest network function conveniently.